josiahe2793/about-josiah/README.md

 * I love chess.
 * I'm a generally competitive person.
 I like to **win**.
 ---
-2. I have always believed that to be our best selves we have to compete with one other.
+2. I have always believed that to be our best selves we have to compete with one another.
  It only makes you stronger.
 ---
 3. My goals: